TUM-LIS/tum-dissertation-latex/README.md

 - [ ] Sport and Health Sciences
 - [ ] TUM School of Management

-Patches for missing logos are welcome! :)
+Patches for missing logos are welcome!
+Turn on the `layouttitlepage` option in `dissertation.tex` to get a helper box for the faculty logo placement.

 ## Usage